 Fidelity Day Trading

-Fidelity Pattern Day Trader (PDT in 2025)
+Fidelity Pattern Day Trading (PDT) in 2026

 Pattern Day Trading at Fidelity